Ralph Macchio (editor)

 Ralph Macchio (/ˈmɑːkioʊ/ MAH-kee-oh; born December 28, 1950) is an American comic book editor and writer who has held many positions at Marvel Comics, including executive editor.
-Macchio is commonly associated with Daredevil, the Spider-Man line of comics, and the Ultimate Marvel line.
+Macchio is commonly associated with Daredevil, Thor, the Spider-Man line of comics, and the Ultimate Marvel line.

-Macchio is not related to the actor Ralph Macchio, but is nicknamed "Karate Kid" after that actor's famous role.
+Macchio is not related to the actor and namesake Ralph Macchio, but is nicknamed "Karate Kid" after that actor's famous role.

 Early life

 As a young man, Macchio was a comics fan and "letterhack," and had many letters printed in Marvel comic books.
 His background, however, was in English literature, and he considered teaching as a career.
 In no hurry to get such a job, Macchio happened to meet Killraven writer Don McGregor at a comic book convention.

 Knowing Macchio from his many letters, McGregor asked Macchio if he wanted a tour of the Marvel offices.
 During the tour, Macchio was asked by writer Chris Claremont to interview editor-in-chief Roy Thomas for FOOM (Marvel's self-produced fanzine).
 During the course of doing the interview, Macchio met many more Marvel employees, and eventually was asked by writer/editor John Warner to join the staff and assist Warner with Marvel's black-and-white magazine line.
 Macchio, having "nothing else to do after graduate school," agreed.